 In the early 1980s, the Chamber, with the City Council, established the link with the Chinese City of Jinan - a link that has resulted in many profitable business relationships and ongoing trade cooperation.

 From the early 1980s, the Chamber also became a major training provider, through its subsidiary Coventry & Warwickshire Chamber of Commerce Training (CWCCT) – helping both unemployed young people and redundant adults to attain new skills and seek job opportunities.

 As many of the large employers either disappeared, merged or shrank, growth became reliant on the success of small and medium sized business.
 SME membership grew very quickly and the Chamber’s information service, networking events, and management training seminars boomed.

 Government recognition of the importance of the SME sector led to the establishment of Training and Enterprise Councils in 1990.
 The Chamber took the lead in drawing together a shadow board for the Coventry & Warwickshire TEC, and at a later date merged to create the Coventry & Warwickshire Chamber of Commerce Training and Enterprise.
 This brought major resources, including EU funds, to help local businesses start-up, grow and develop.
 The Business Link service, another government initiative, was managed by the CCTE.

-Today the Chamber has relocated to the Innovation Village.
-CWT, based in the St Nicholas Street site, is the area’s largest provider of apprenticeships in Coventry and Warwickshire.
-Through its contract with UKTI the Chamber is the focus for export support.
+Today the Chamber has relocated to the Innovation Village on the Coventry University Technology Park.
+CWCCT, still based in the St Nicholas Street site, is one of the leading providers of apprenticeships in Coventry and Warwickshire.
 Membership is growing and events and seminars attract large numbers.
 The Chamber’s voice and credibility are as strong as ever, maintaining its position as one of the most active and influential in the country.

-Is there a place for local organisation like the chamber, in an age of digital communications and globalisation?
+Is there a place for local organisation like the Chamber of Commerce, in an age of digital communications and globalisation?
 Most definitely YES!